mspencedm/Software-Dev-DnD/Plot/OverallPlot.md

 We are the Rulers of Our Own Destiny

 The second shatter is caused by the Obscurans, specifically one of their high up members Elara.
-Elara works as the Captain of teh Guard.
+Elara works as the Captain of the Guard.

 When she overhears rumors that Seraphina has stolen the Shard of Dissolution, she follows the lead.
 Not to do her own dirty work, she sends the changeling to pose as Tharivol and receive the Shard peacefully.
-However, when Seraphina seems to feel that something is off, the changeling takes matters into their own hands and ends Seraphina, disposes of the body quietyly, and takes the shard to deliver to Elara.
+However, when Seraphina seems to feel that something is off, the changeling takes matters into their own hands and ends Seraphina, disposes of the body quietly, and takes the shard to deliver to Elara.

 Elara delivers the Shard of Dissolution to the Leader of the Obscurans Plot Twist!